kaushal0494/Meta_XNLG/README.md

 | 10  | ben  | Bengali  || 20  | nld  | Dutch  || 30  | ara  | Arabic  |

-### Fine-tuning mT5with Centroid Languages for XL-SUM dataset
+### Step-2: Meta-Learning with Centroid Languages
+In this section, we present the meta-learning training and generation pipeline for the abstractive text summarization task.
+We use the popular[XL-SUM](https://github.com/csebuetnlp/xl-sum) dataset.
+The underlying pre-trained checkpoint is ZmT5, and the meta-learning algorithm used is MAML.

 ```
 export task_name="sum"
 export input_data_dir_name="xlsum"